thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-redshift-add-connection.md

 You can now perform a live query on the selected tables and columns of your connection.
 Because the selected tables and columns in your connection are linked, it may take a while to initially render the search results.
 This is because ThoughtSpot does not cache linked data.
 With linked data, ThoughtSpot queries the external database directly.

-You can modify an Embrace Redshift connection in the following ways:
+You can modify a Redshift connection in the following ways:
 - [Edit an Amazon Redshift connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-redshift-edit-connection.html)
 - [Remap an Amazon Redshift connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-redshift-remap-connection.html)
 - [Delete a table from an Amazon Redshift connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-redshift-delete-table.html)